apache/stanbol/README.md

 The Stanbol build system consists of the following profiles:

-   - 'stack' (default) - to build the Stanbol Stack
+   - 'stack'     - to build the Stanbol Stack
    - 'framework' - to build the Stanbol Framework only
    - 'kres'      - to build additional Reasoning components that are not yet in a stable state

-The 'stack' profile is activated by default.
+If you build Stanbol from a source tree that contains the whole Stanbol project, the 'stack' profile is activated by default.
 If you whish to activate another profile use the Maven -P command line switch.

+If you build Stanbol from a source tree that just contains the Stanbol Framework, e.g. after downloading a Stanbol Framework source release, the 'framework' profile will be activated by default.

 If you want to skip the tests for any build profile, add `-DskipTests` to the Maven command.